SethMMorton/natsort/README.rst

 Requirements
 ------------

-``natsort`` requires Python version 2.7 or Python 3.5 or greater.
+``natsort`` requires Python 3.5 or greater.
 Python 3.4 is unofficially supported, meaning that support has not been removed, but it is no longer tested.

 Optional Dependencies
 ---------------------